-Under normal circumstances, Naversé would be quaint and charming.
-Cobbled roads, cozy homes, and shops that look like their names start with “Ye Olde”.
-Back on Earth, it would be a cozy hamlet.
-Something’s off, though—the streets are empty.
-Every now and then, I’ll see a pair of eyes peeking out from a window, or a hand shutter a wooden set of blinds.
+Under normal circumstances, Naversé would look quaint and charming.
+Cobbled roads, cozy homes, and shops that look like their names start with “Ye Olde.”
+But something’s off—the streets are empty, completely deserted.
+Every so often, I’ll see someone peek through a shuttered window.

-Everyone glances over their shoulder.
-The sky is covered in greasy smog.
+I glance over my shoulder.
+The sky is coated in greasy smog.

 “This is not to my liking,” Lucky grumbles.
-“How am I supposed to earn any money, when people are afraid to venture outside?”
+“How am I supposed to earn a living if people are afraid to venture outside?”

 Elier cups his hands around his mouth.
-“We are naught but travelers!
-You can come on out!”
+“We are naught but travelers!”

 “Enough of this,” Ren says.
 “I need to find Terrelly.”

 Just as he’s about to start walking, a man—both hands raised—steps out from a door to the right.